The Life and Death of 9413: a Hollywood Extra: Filming

-Scenes of Hollywood cityscapes and shots of heaven at the end of the film were achieved with miniature sets which were filmed in long shots to appear large and expansive.
+Scenes of Hollywood cityscapes and shots of heaven at the end of the film were achieved with miniature sets that were filmed in long shots to appear large and expansive.
 A total of 45 sets were built, none larger than about two square feet and the most expensive costing $1.67.
 It took days to prepare the sets; Florey removed cardboard from laundered shirts and cut them into squares, which Vorkapić painted impressionistically to resemble buildings.
-The elevated trains in the cityscapes were toy trains which Florey purchased and mounted on pasteboard runways; he pulled them along the track on a string with one hand, and shot the scene with the other.
+The elevated trains in the cityscapes were toy trains that Florey purchased and mounted on pasteboard runways; he pulled them along the track on a string with one hand, and shot the scene with the other.
 Movement on the miniature sets was simulated by moving lamps and casting shadows.
 To make the sets look more realistic (and to conceal defects), prisms and kaleidoscopes were placed in front of the camera lens and moved during filming; a cylindrical lens was rotated during filming to magnify an image to the desired diameter.
 According to Florey, this was useful in "giving the scenes the rhythms which we thought they required".

-Skyscrapers were oblong cubes filmed from an angle which exaggerated their height.
-To create the effect of sunlight reflecting from buildings, one person would stand on one side of the cubes with a mirror; another would stand on the opposite side with a light bulb and swing it back and forth.
+Skyscrapers were oblong cubes filmed from an angle that exaggerated their height.
+To create the effect of sunlight reflecting from buildings, one person would stand on one side of the cubes with a mirror, and another would stand on the opposite side with a light bulb and swing it back and forth.
 The mirror would catch the reflection of the swinging light and throw it back onto the skyscrapers.
 To create the excitement surrounding an opening night, a skyscraper was photographed with the camera swinging quickly up and down and side to side.
 Although the scenes of the miniature sets were long shots, the actors were filmed entirely in closeups (about 300 feet of the final film reel).
 Instead of trying to place an actor into the miniature backgrounds with trick photography, the scenes were cut rapidly and successively: the viewer first sees the actor and then the set, creating the impression they are in the same place.
 Sets involving actors were minimalistic; some consisted of only a few elements, such as a table, telephone, two chairs, and a cigar.